 - 70% of students report seeing frequent bullying online

 Another trend that continually plays itself out is that those who are bullied typically go on to bully more people.
-Girls are more likely to report that they are being cyber bullied.
+Girls are more likely to report that they are being cyberbullied.
 Most commonly, cyberbullying occurs when the other person is seen as different in some way.
 The cultural context of the particular school may have an influence on whether or not the child is bullied.

 Generally, there are 4 major types of bullying.
-These are social media, harassment, flaming and exclusion.
-Social media bullying is all forms of bullying that takes place on social media platforms, such as Facebook or Twitter.
+These are social media, harassment, flaming, and exclusion.
+Social media bullying is all forms of bullying that take place on social media platforms, such as Facebook or Twitter.
 Harassment is the repetition of negative threats that can occur via different channels, either in groups or alone.
 Flaming is the public shaming and humiliation of certain individuals, so other people can see, either online or offline.
 And exclusion is where the individual is ignored or not invited to social events.
 The victim can then be made fun of among the group without the victim knowing.
 Flaming is the most humiliating and can stay with the child or adolescent the longest, depending on how long it lasts.
 But exclusion can be the most difficult to gain evidence of and troubleshoot, as it is nearly impossible to prove.
 For example, somebody might be deleted from a friends list or not invited to an event, which is not exactly an offense on behalf of the child or student.

 How to Prevent Cyberbullying

 Cyberbullying is becoming a matter of increasing concern.
-Thankfully, it has been brought to the public awareness and there are a number of steps that can be taken to prevent its occurrence.
+Thankfully, it has been brought to public awareness and there are a number of steps that can be taken to prevent its occurrence.

-The role of a parent is to be in touch with the emotions and thoughts of the child or adolescent, and to notice if the child is depressed or otherwise acting strangely.
+The role of a parent is to be in touch with the emotions and thoughts of their child or adolescent and to notice if they are depressed or otherwise acting strangely.
 If your child actually says to you that they are being bullied online or in school, then you can consider yourself quite lucky.
 The majority of adolescents and children never admit it to their parents, and statistics show if they do tell someone, it is more likely to be peers or siblings.
 Males are less likely to confide in anyone when they are being bullied.
 There could be a large number of reasons why the person is acting the way they are acting aside from cyberbullying.
 The first step is always identification of the issue.
 And the earlier that the activity is identified and brought under scrutiny, the better.
 You may have to ask your child if they are being bullied.
 Or you can ask the teacher, who also has a responsibility to report these events in the school, where they originate.

 What to Do if Your Child is Being Cyber Bullied

-But when cyberbullying is ongoing, the first step is obviously to talk to the child to make sure they are mentally, emotionally and physically well.
+But when cyberbullying is ongoing, the first step is obviously to talk to the child to make sure they are mentally, emotionally, and physically well.
 There are a number of modalities, and it could be a good idea to take the child or adolescent out for a treat or to an enjoyable event.
 They are more likely to open up this way, and it is important to gain access to the nature of the cyberbullying itself.
 You can also advise your child that it is ok to stand up for himself or herself if the situation continues.
 And most importantly, tell them to feel free to report cyberbullying as it occurs.
-In some cases it can be a good idea to take the child from school for a few days.
+In some cases, it can be a good idea to take the child from school for a few days.
 Bullying and cyberbullying are very much individual situations and parents, along with the children and teachers, will have to work together to find the most appropriate remedy.